davidpasini/NVDA_EMAs_crossover/README.md

 - insert excel screenshot here

 After playing around with several indicators, I took the approach of a deep learning model, i.e. test several indicators combinations and varying their levels, recording the strategy results (by hand in excel! :laughing:).
 Needless to say, loads of fun but eventually I determined what produced the best combinations and I proceed to overfitting.
 The inistial result on the curren year I was working was ~80% annual return (2019) and ~10% annual return the minimum a few years back.
 I was not formally aware of the concept of overfitting in ML (or of ML for that matter), but I realized I had to relax(normalize) the parameters, in a way that I could minimize the drawdowns in the worse years while being aware that this might reduce the gains in bullish moments.
-The following resulted:<br>
+The following resulted:<br><br>

 ### ENTRY CONDITIONS
 Timeframe: 30T candles<br>
 Buy long when price is above 200-period EMA (Baseline EMA) and fast EMA (20-periods EMA) crosses over slow EMA (103-periods EMA)

-*The price above the baseline EMA assures that the stock is in a bullish phase, avoiding so taking trades while the ticker is bearish*<br>
+*The price above the baseline EMA assures that the stock is in a bullish phase, avoiding so taking trades while the ticker is bearish*<br><br>

 ### EXIT CONDITIONS